Fall Pathfinder - 8/24/20 Status: FULL

 ATP Students: Under § 4648.55 of the Lanterman Act, the SDRC cannot pay for services for individuals aged 18 to 22 years if that consumer is still eligible for special education through a school district.
 Only if the IPP team agrees that the "consumer's needs cannot be met in the educational system" or grants an exemption under subsection (d) may the SDRC purchase vocational education services.
 However, payment for a workshop can be done through a school district if the IEP team agrees that a workshop is needed to help a student meet his/her ITP transition goals related to securing competitive integrated employment or a paid internship.
 (Payment per a settlement agreement may also be an option).
 Click here for more information.

 FALL PATHFINDER INSTRUCTOR INFORMATION

-A graduate from California State San Marcos with a Bachelor's in Communication, Seton also has over 13 years experience working in child care and with individuals with developmental disabilities, communication facilitation, assistive and operational technology.
-Her technology background was critical in helping Beacons transition its vocational workshops to a virtual platform within one business day of the Governor's shelter-in-place executive order so that trainees could continue their daily 3-hour instruction without delay or interruption.
+A graduate from California State San Marcos with a Bachelor's in Communication, Seton also has over 13 years experience working in child care and with individuals with developmental disabilities, and a demonstrated record of success in communication facilitation, and assistive and operational technology.
+Her technology background was critical in helping Beacons transition its vocational workshops to a virtual platform within one business day of the Governor's March shelter-in-place executive order so that trainees could continue their daily 3-hour instruction without delay or interruption.
 See, "Beacons, Inc. and MiraCosta lead the way in virtual instruction, while some districts have yet to launch."
-Link.
 Seton also helps enhance curriculum with the creation of gaming options to optimize learning and engagement.

 Seton is proficient in American Sign Language and works with individuals with communication deficits who are nonverbal or who have speech dysfluencies.
 She strives to empower our trainees by teaching positive life and social skills to help individuals with disabilities build bridges to their social, employment and educational communities.